What Does Kamala’s Freedom Agenda Mean?

 * [C]onservatives insist that our constitutional freedoms are the specific legacy of Anglo-Saxon history rather than partial instantiations of some universal ideal of expressive individualism.

 I grew up as a Protestant and I felt sorry for Jews and Catholics who were enslaved to tradition.
 Then in my 20s, I came to see things differently, and at age 27, I converted to Judaism.
 I screwed around in my late 20s and early 30s, enjoying a licentious freedom completely contradicting my religious choice.
 By my 40s, I had calmed down and accepted that all good people are slaves to their high moral standards.
 While liberals might endorse follow your bliss as a life philosophy, conservatives are more likely to endorse an ethos of do your duty.
 In 2011, I entered my first 12-step program, accepting the principle (to the extent that I found it useful) that I was powerless over my desire to screw around.
-Until I overcame my compulsive desire to do things against my best interests, I had limited freedom.
+Until I overcame my compulsive desire to do things against my best interests, I was not free.
+By enslaving myself to recovery principles and practices, I rediscovered some freedom.

 About Luke Ford